FriendsOfREDAXO/redaxo-mit-docker/README.md

 ### What is needed?

-You only have to install [Docker (Community Edition) for your System](https://www.docker.com/community-edition#/download)  - nothing more is needed.
-In configuration, you have to set the folders where Docker projects are allowed to run in.
-For a start you put in here just the one folder, in which this Git repo lies.
-Then change into this folder inside your console and start the containers:
+You only have to install [Docker (Community Edition) for your System](https://www.docker.com/community-edition#/download), that’s all.
+In the settings, you need to select the folders where Docker projects are allowed to be executed in.
+Start by just selecting the one folder in which this Git repo is located.
+Afterwards, open the folder in your console and start the containers:

     $ docker-compose up -d